hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 The 20% cutoff is for academic non-starting grant projects only, referring to paragraph 9(4) of the 'Regulations Governing Applications For Use of the Flemish Tier-1 Supercomputing Platform' (see https://www.vscentrum.be/_files/ugd/5446c2_21daee40839244c5a099a6d6bffaedb5.pdf).
 This is 20% of the initial allocated compute time a project is at risk of losing, if that 20% has not yet been used during the first 3 months of the project.

+Workshops/trainings
+*******************

+It is possible to organize research-oriented workshops or trainings using Tier1 Hortense resources, but this is solely the responsibility of the organizers.
+Organizers should be very much aware that availability of Tier1 or support staff can never be guaranteed.
+Organizers should therefore always have a backup plan at hand, which should include accepting the possibility that the workshop has to be cancelled due to unavailability of Tier1.
+The VSC or its staff can never be held accountable in case of problems.

+Organizers should be moderator of an active Tier-1 compute project.
+This can be a starting grant or collaboration grant, but only if all participants of the workshop are academic users and no entrance fee is charged.
+If the workshop is open for industry participants or an entrance fee is charged, a paid-for compute project should be requested (see https://www.vscentrum.be/vsc4business).
+Do include a link to the public website with information about the workshop/training in your Tier-1 compute request.

+It remains the responsibility of the organizers:

+* to populate the active Tier-1 compute project with the vsc-ids of all participants
+* to make sure participants without a vsc-id request one well in time (at least 2 weeks before the start of the workshop)
+* to make sure that any required software is available and working as expected, tested at least 2 weeks before the start of the workshop
+* to prepare and have at hand a fallback solution or strategy, should the Tier-1 resources be unavailable.

+If the interactive partitions (debug_ *) of Tier-1 are not sufficient, specific resource requests or reservations may be made.
+However, these should be clearly indicated up front in the project request.
+Additionally, for reservations the Tier1 support staff should be informed via compute@vscentrum.be at least 2 weeks before the workshop with the project group containing all vsc-ids that should be included in the reservation.
+Later additions will not be accepted.

+These requirements may be adjusted as needed in the future, please make sure you take into account the latest requirements when organising workshops or trainings.
+All communication regarding trainings or workshops should go via compute@vscentrum.be.

 .. _hortense_system_specific_aspects: